 "such testing of healthy individuals all too often results in over diagnosis and over treatment, because in reality there is "nothing to fix""

 In fact some people can be harmed, by treatment that may not be necessary.
 Particularly as we age, many visible imperfections appear, we have veins that are more lumpy or they’re turning blue, increasing each decade.
 As your body keeps changing, often not a ‘structural improvement’ to put it under a microscope may not be the best idea?

-If I put my three times magnification, none prescription glasses on, then look closely in the mirror, ahhhhhh!
+If I put on my none prescription glasses on that have three times magnification, chemist bought, then look closely in the mirror, ahhhhhh!